When

 However, there are different types for different purposes.

-Most of the common Silicone sealants won’t cure under paint or water and they’re not intended or suitable for use below the waterline.
+Most of the common Silicone sealants will not cure under paint or water and they are not intended or suitable for use below the waterline.

 However, they are perfect for sealing around edges such as port lights, deck hardware and other topside applications.